 The content of this course is established by the College Board and involves the intensive accelerated study of literary classics, speeches, and essays in relationship to their historical context.
 Writing focuses on expository, analytical, and argumentative writing skills necessary for college and to prepare students for the AP exam.
 Students will analyze the use of literary strategies/devices in relationship to audience and purpose and write coherent essays on a variety of topics.
+Course materials are those normally covered in a college class.
+Students enrolled in this course are required to take the AP Language and Composition test in May.

-The content of this class is that normally covered in a college class. \\\Summer reading/assignments will be required.
+\\\Summer reading/assignments will be required.